itsmemb/my-projects/README.md

 # my-projects
-This is a repository to hold a collection of projects I have worked on.
+This is a repository to hold a portion of projects I have worked on.
 Primarily for use in my job applications.